 Will Mixing CBD And Coffee Make Me High?

 It's highly unlikely that you'll get high from hemp-derived CBD with your coffee.

-CBD is a non-psychotropic compound, which means it doesn't mean to illicit any intoxicating effects.
+CBD is a non-psychotropic compound, which means it doesn't lead to any intoxicating effects in most people.
 Unlike its notorious counterpart, THC, CBD doesn't interact with the CB1 receptor to induce a rush of serotonin to alter our perceptions.